CocktailJS/cocktail-trait-configurable/README.md

 obj = new MyClass();

+obj.configure({
+    property1: 'value from options',
+    property2: false,
-obj.configure({property1: 'value from options', property2: false, discarded: 'this should be discarded!'});
+    discarded: 'this should be discarded!'
+});

 console.log(obj.getProperty1()); //'value from options' console.log(obj.getProperty2()); //false